 BoxyBSD

-This page explains how I solved issues that came up while I set up my server.
+This page explains how I solved issues I encountered while setting up my server.

 BoxyBSD provides an IPv6-only server.
 To make services accessible to users on IPv4-only networks, you can use Cloudflare’s reverse proxy.
 Cloudflare will provide IPv4 access to your server.